rsleiberin/janus/backend/README.md

   All files in the project have been processed using **Flake8**, **Black**, **Pylint**, and **Pytest** to ensure adherence to coding standards and maintain high code quality.
 These tools are integrated into our documentation and review system to maintain consistency and reliability throughout the codebase.
 - **Separation of Concerns:**
   Each component of the backend (routes, models, utilities, etc.) is responsible for a specific aspect of the application, promoting modularity and ease of maintenance.

 ---

+## Next Steps

+1. **Review and Update Remaining Directories:**
+   - Address `Pending Review` statuses by implementing necessary features and ensuring code quality.

+2. **Implement Advanced Features:**
+   - Develop advanced image analysis functionalities and enhance utility scripts as outlined in Phase 3.

+3. **Integrate Frontend:**
+   - Plan and execute the integration with the Next.js frontend as detailed in Phase 4.

+4. **Scale and Optimize:**
+   - Focus on scalability, migrate to a production-grade database, and integrate specialized modules in Phase 4.

+5. **Maintain Code Quality:**
+   - Continue using Flake8, Black, Pylint, and Pytest to uphold high code standards.
+   - Regularly update dependencies and monitor for any new code quality issues.

+---

+Maintaining a clean and well-organized codebase is crucial for the scalability and maintainability of your project.
+By adhering to best practices and promptly addressing code quality issues, you ensure that your application remains robust and accessible to all team members.

+If you encounter any further issues or need assistance with other parts of your project, feel free to reach out.
+Let's continue optimizing your codebase together!

+---